dot-file/age-edit/README.md

   (The editor is [`VISUAL` or `EDITOR`](https://unix.stackexchange.com/questions/4859/visual-vs-editor-what-s-the-difference) by default, but it can be, e.g., LibreOffice.)
 3. It waits for the editor to exit.
 4. It encrypts the temporary file with public keys derived from the private keys.
-   The encrypted file is [armored](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail).
+   The encrypted file is armored (ASCII in the [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) format) by default.
 5. Finally, age-edit deletes the temporary file.

 In other words, age-edit implements